cup1111/zendulge-be/diagrams/business/services-user-stories.md

 - → Should see **"Delete" button**
 - → Can **confirm deletion**
 - And the service is removed from all locations
-- And existing deals using this service are handled appropriately
+- If existing deals use the service, the system blocks deletion and shows **"This service is in use by existing deals.
+Please update or remove those deals before deleting it."**

 ## Manager User Stories